 Spritz a folded tissue with a small amount of hair spray and slide it across your hairline, smoothing down any stubborn baby hairs along the way.
 And if you are not a fan of hair spray, you can opt out for a styling cream like Living Proof’s No Frizz Nourishing Styling Cream ($38) instead.
 You can apply the cream with your fingertips or put a dab of it onto a toothbrush to smooth over flyaways.

 Style your baby hair with undone with messy locks that are loosely tied in a braid, bun, or ponytail.
 A messy braid will allow you to twist and conceal stray baby hairs without having to use any products—the wispy hairs instead will just look like a part of the style.
 A half-up style is also another perfect way to rock them.
 Rihanna’s baby hairs look amazing slicked down and paired with a high pony.
 To preserve staying power, tie your hair down with a silk scarf beforehand.

-Styling products from the Sachajuan line are meant to delicately build-up the strength of your stands.
-So you won’t ever overdo it or weigh hair down.
+Styling products from the Sachajuan line are meant to delicately build up the strength of your stands, so you won’t overdo it or weigh hair down.
 This is especially important for applying product to these fine strands around your face.

 While hair is wet, applying just a touch of hair oil can help reduce frizz and flyaways while nourishing strands.

 For a fix that’s a bit more potent, just dab a bit of styling paste to smooth down strands.

 A frizz-reducing styling cream can be good to work through your entire mane, paying special attention to the finer baby hairs that frame your face.